Calendar of Events

 *SPECIAL PRE-WEEK EVENT* Culture Karaoke: Expression Across the Diaspora | E&L Auditorium (4th Floor), Kimmel Center for University Life (60 Washington Sq S) | 5:30–7:30 p.m.
 ET

-Organized in collaboration with African Student Union (ASU) and the Black Student Union (BSU).
-Registration and event details are forthcoming.
+Organized in collaboration with the African Student Union (ASU), Black Student Union (BSU), and Center for Multicultural Education and Programs (CMEP).

 Monday, February 13